nielsvr/open-graph-metabox/readme.txt

 == Installation ==

-1. Upload the folder `open-graph-metabox` to the `/wp-content/plugins/` directory
+= Installation =
+1. In your WordPress Dashboard go to "Plugins" -> "Add Plugin".
+2. Search for "Open Graph Metabox".
+3. Install the plugin by pressing the "Install" button.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+4. Activate the plugin by pressing the "Activate" button.
-3. The settings are accessible trough the posts edit pages as a custom meta box
+5. The settings are accessible trough the edit pages as a custom meta box.

+= Minimum Requirements =
+* WordPress version 3.0.1 or greater.
+* PHP version 5.2.4 or greater.
+* MySQL version 5.0 or greater.

+= Recommended Requirements =
+* The latest WordPress version.
+* PHP version 5.6 or greater.
+* MySQL version 5.5 or greater.

 == Screenshots ==